-Livestock Waste Regulations in Nebraska are enforced by the Nebraska Department of Environmental Quality NDEQ).
-NDEQ administers both state and federal (EPA) environmental regulations.
+Livestock Waste Regulations in Nebraska are enforced by the Nebraska Department of Environment and Energy (NDEE).
+NDEE administers both state and federal (EPA) environmental regulations.
 The governing regulations are called Title 130, Livestock Waste Control Regulations.
-The entire Title 130 document is contained on the NDEQ Web site, and Nebraska Extension has summarized the relevant rules pertaining to manure management for livestock producers.
+The entire Title 130 document is contained on the NDEE Web site, and Nebraska Extension has summarized the relevant rules pertaining to manure management for livestock producers.
 The video in this section discusses the history of the regulations and what is required of livestock operations in Nebraska.

 There are two methods for determining land application rates in nutrient management plans.
 These methods are explained in depth in the video.
 Manure transfers are also addressed.
 Manure can be transferred off the livestock operation legally, but one must take care to have the proper records in place in order to have a legitimate manure transfer.